PetrAPConsulting/Invoice_extractor/README.md

 ## How to use

-1. Download HTML file (only what you need)
+1. Download HTML file and favicon.png (only what you need)
 2. Create account in Groq and generate API key
 3. Enter API key
 4. Check the "Enable password protection" checkbox